Detailed Action

 (b) Stating on the record what the corresponding structure, material, or acts, which are implicitly or inherently set forth in the written description of the specification, perform the claimed function.
 For more information, see 37 CFR 1.75(d) and MPEP §§ 608.01(o) and 2181.

-II) the colon and the sub-paragraphs of the recitation “stoppage control means configured to: - stop the drive of the power shaft …; and -verify (E4, E5), following the stoppage control (E1), and before controlling an extinction of a combustion chamber of the gas turbine, (i)… and (ii)…” render the claim indefinite because it is unclear whether the claimed function, i.e., verify (E4 and E5), …, is a function performed by a) the stoppage control means (may raise 112a issue); or b) a different means (a comparison means as discussed by the specification and claimed in claim 6);
+II. the colon and the sub-paragraphs of the recitation “stoppage control means configured to: - stop the drive of the power shaft …; and -verify (E4, E5), following the stoppage control (E1), and before extinguishing the combustion chamber of the gas turbine, (i)… and (ii)…” render the claim indefinite because it is unclear whether the claimed function, i.e., verify (E4 and E5), …, is a function performed by a) the stoppage control means (may raise 112a issue); or b) a different means (a comparison means as discussed by the specification and claimed in claim 6);

-IV) even in the light of specification, term “required” of the recitation “control the gas turbine at a required mechanical power level … for generating the electric power” render the claim indefinite because it is unclear what standard is used to evaluate/determine a power level is a required power level, e.g., a standard related to the claimed electrical energy level, or any other standards, see details in 112b rejection for claim 1 above, and it is also unclear the claimed electrical generation control is required to comprise what physical structure or algorithm(s) to be able to control the gas turbine at the claimed required mechanical power level, as stated above.
+IV. even in the light of specification, term “required” of the recitation “control the gas turbine at a required mechanical power level … for generating the electric power” render the claim indefinite because it is unclear what standard is used to evaluate/determine a power level is a required mechanical power level, e.g., a standard related to the claimed electrical energy level, or any other standards, and what physical structure or algorithm(s) is required for the claimed electrical generation control to control the gas turbine at the claimed required mechanical power level.
+Specifically,

 Regarding claim 6, term “comparison means” invokes 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph.
 However, the written description fails to disclose the corresponding structure, material, or acts for performing the entire claimed function and to clearly link the structure, material, or acts to the function.
 Specifically, according to p.
 8, l.
 26 to p.
 9, l.
 5 of the specification, a comparison means 18 in Fig. 4, i.e., the claimed comparison means, performs claimed verifying steps E4 and E5, and coupled to and make the electric machine 7 to operate in the generator mode; however, it is unclear what structure or an equivalent thereof the claimed comparison means has to perform the claimed functions, i.e., verifying, following the generation of the stoppage setpoint signal, an electrical energy level of the electric power supply means, and if the electrical energy level is lower than a threshold value, the reversible electric machine is able to generate, for the first predetermined duration (t2), an electric power able to be stored in the electric power supply means, e.g., a processor and a memory configure to perform a comparing algorithm or a physical structure: a clutch/relay for make the electric machine 7 operate in the claimed generator mode.